There are people

 Walking Together on the Road to Emmaus

-Over 300 people volunteer at Emmaus food pantry, soup kitchen and Kids Cafe.Call 814-459-8349 if you would like to volunteer.
+Emmaus depends on many volunteers and donors at the food pantry, soup kitchen and Kids Cafe.Call 814-459-8349 if you would like to volunteer.
+Click here to make a donation.

 Remember Emmaus with a Memorial